 Fact: Excessive daytime sleepiness can occur even after a person gets enough sleep.
 Such sleepiness can be a sign of an underlying medical condition or sleep disorder such as narcolepsy or sleep apnea.
 Symptoms should be discussed with a physician.

 During sleep, your brain rests.

-The body rests during sleep.
+Fact: The body rests during sleep.
 Despite this fact, the brain remains active, gets "recharged," and still controls many body functions including breathing.
-When we sleep, we typically drift between two basic sleep states, Rapid Eye Movement (REM) sleep and Non-REM (NREM) sleep, which consists of Sleep Stages 1 to 3.
+When we sleep, we typically drift between two basic sleep states, rapid eye movement (REM) sleep and non-REM (NREM) sleep, which consists of Sleep Stages 1 to 3.
 Sleep can be important to helping with consolidating your memories and cognitive functioning.